Meyer May House: Restoration

 Steelcase, an international office furniture company founded and headquartered in Grand Rapids, purchased the house in 1985.

 Before restoration began, extensive research into the home's original 1909 state was conducted through personal interviews, historic photos, original drawings and documents, and publications about Wright.
 During this restoration, the 1922 addition was removed, all the plaster ceilings were replaced, the roof was rebuilt, the Niedecken mural was restored, more than 100 windows and skylights were repaired, and an enclosed veranda was opened up.
-The landscaping was also restored to its original 1909 design.
+New roof tiles were produced by the original 1909 manufacturer and the landscaping was restored to its original design.

 Restoration began in 1986 and the house opened for visitor tours in 1987.
 The house is one of the most completely restored of Wright's Prairie residences.

 Rooms in the restored house are furnished with a mixture of original pieces, reproductions of original pieces, and similar Arts and Crafts style items from the period.
 Carpets were also woven according to Wright's designs and colors.